ZeyuKeithFu/drumstAR/README.md

 ![](https://github.com/ZeyuKeithFu/Drum500/blob/master/assets/ARmode.png)

 * Drum pads are built with ```virtual buttons```.
 To play the drum, simply by cover the virtual button region (just like you push a real button) and the corresponding drum sound will be played.
+* For the reason of size and scale, only three drum pads (hihat, snare and kick) are add to AR activity.
+The further step of developing AR activity could be working on:
+* * Adding more drum pads to the scene.
+* * Adding animation on different part of the drum kit when hitting a drum pad.
+* * ...

 ## User Story
 * As a ```DJ/drummer```, I need a more portable device to perform live drum and no device is more portable than your own mobile phone.